StudentCode-in/Hacktoberfest2020/README.md

 ```markdown
 git clone <url>
 ```
-* change the present working directory
+* Browse to the location where repository got cloned at your system.
-* Make change in the repository.
+* Make changes in the repository.
-* push the changes.
+* Push the changes.
 * Make a pull request.

 #### You have successfully submitted your first PR, Repeat the steps for submitting 3 more!!